scoringengine/scoringengine/docs/source/configuration.rst

 Configuration Keys
 ------------------
 .. note:: Each of these config keys can be expressed via environment variables (and take precendence over the values defined in the file).
-IE: To define round_time_sleep, I'd set SCORINGENGINE_ROUND_TIME_SLEEP=3.
+IE: To define target_round_time, I'd set SCORINGENGINE_TARGET_ROUND_TIME=3.

 .. list-table::
    :widths: 25 50